Controversial-fact877/Frontend-Master-Prep-Series/03-react/redux-01-integration.md

 ---

-### 🔍 Deep Dive: Redux-React Subscription Internals
+### 🔍 Deep Dive: Redux-React Subscription Internals and Performance Architecture

 **Subscription Mechanism Architecture:**

-When you call `useSelector`, react-redux sets up a sophisticated subscription system that bridges Redux's store with React's rendering cycle:
+When you call `useSelector`, react-redux sets up a sophisticated subscription system that bridges Redux's store with React's rendering cycle.
+Understanding this mechanism is crucial for optimizing React-Redux applications and avoiding performance pitfalls.

 ```javascript
 // Simplified internal implementation of useSelector